Why Christmas is the season to be jolly and melancholy (and why that’s okay)

 My dad was a nostalgia junkie, so this is probably just one of the many ways in which I’m slowly turning into him.
 In his later years, he was constantly returning to the scenes of his youth, and also enjoyed visiting the graves of dead celebrities he had admired in his formative years: I recall a memorable afternoon helping him find the burial plot of crooner Frankie Vaughan in a Jewish cemetery in North London, before moving on to Billy Fury’s final resting place a few miles down the road.
 And if you think that’s morbid, on another family holiday, we went to visit the stretch of road where Eddie Cochran died in a road accident – Mum, Dad, my sister and I all lined up on the roadside, solemnly trying to imagine Eddie’s final moments.

-Dad died 12 years ago – at Christmas, which is another reason the season stirs up so much emotional silt.
-Plus there’s my age (I’m six months away from 50, so this is very much – to steal the great Victoria Wood’s excellent pun – a Midlife Christmas).
-And, of course, it’s all been amplified this year – the first Christmas in that half-century of Christmases when I haven’t seen my mum or my sister.
+Dad died in 2008 – at Christmas, which is another reason the season stirs up so much emotional silt.
+Plus there’s my age, of course.
+(I’m now in my 50s, so very much in the era of – to steal the great Victoria Wood’s excellent pun – the Midlife Christmas).

-Maybe that ought to serve as a useful reminder, as we look forward to hugging our loved ones again, to be grateful for the things we’ve got, instead of chasing after the things we’ve lost.
+A few years ago, all this emotional churn was amplified further when Covid did its Grinch act, and effectively stole Christmas from under our noses.
+Maybe that ought to serve as a useful reminder, as we gather in hot rooms to hug our loved ones, to be grateful for the things we’ve got, instead of chasing after the things we’ve lost.
 Unless, that is, chasing after the things you’ve lost makes you exquisitely happy-sad, in which case, knock yourself out and have a good old Christmas ugly cry.
 I suspect you’ll feel better for it.